2 Programs

 2.5 Labels

-Labels are represented as symbols (or $ structures) that must conform to the naming restriction imposed by NASM, so not all symbols are valid label names.
+Labels are represented as symbols (or $ structures) that must conform to the naming restriction imposed by the assembler, so not all symbols are valid label names.

-Labels must also follow the NASM restrictions on label names: "Valid characters in labels are letters, numbers, _, $, #, @, ~, ., and ?.
+Labels must also follow the restrictions on label names: The NASM assembler’s documentation specifies: "Valid characters in labels are letters, numbers, _, $, #, @, ~, ., and ?.
 The only characters which may be used as the first character of an identifier are letters, . (with special meaning), _ and ?."

 Examples